Introduction

 2. ScriptBook's Box-Office Predictions

 ScriptBook is a pretty good example of using AI to predict box-office results just by looking at script details.
-It studies the script and then, kind of amazingly, its predictions are more accurate than a lot of traditional methods.
+It studies the script and then, amazingly, its predictions are more accurate than a lot of traditional methods.
 This really shows how AI can help people make better decisions in the film industry.

 This shows us: